 Why is Salto de la Jalda unknown?

 If you ask local people about the highest waterfall in the Dominican Republic, you usually get Salto de Aguas Blancas as an answer.
-This seems logical as the central mountain area of the Dominican Republic, the Cordillera Central, represents mountains with up to 10.000 feet.
-Somewhere in this large area is probably a waterfall which can fall high enough.
+This seems logical as the central mountain area of the Dominican Republic, the Cordillera Central (see my 1-week Punta Cana itinerary for more details on the Cordillera Central and Cascada de Aguas Blancas), represents mountains with up to 10.000 feet.
+Somewhere in this large area is probably a waterfall that can fall high enough.

 But surprisingly the tiny Cordillera Oriental with mountains hardly passing 2000 feet can call the highest waterfall of the Dominican Republic on its “territory”.
 Its name is Salto de la Jalda.
 The drop is around 400 feet – quite impressive.